jsiek/gradual-typing-in-agda/README.md

 * [HyperCoercions](./HyperCoercions.agda): A alternative to
    λS that optimizes the coercion representation by removing indirections. ("lazy UD")
-* [EquivCast](./EquivCast.agda): Proof of equivalence of
+* [EquivCast](./EquivCast.agda): Proof of equivalence (simulation)
-   the Parameterized Cast Calculus and the space-efficient version of it.
-(UNDER CONSTRUCTION)
+   between two instances of the Parameterized Cast Calculus.
 * [ForgetfulCast](./ForgetfulCast.agda): Inspired by Greenberg's
    forgetful contracts.
 (UNDER CONSTRUCTION)